psychopy/workshops/3hrs/source/11basicBuilder.rst

 .. image:: /_images/loopDlgComplete.png
     :align: left

-If you got your excel file right then you'll see a message telling you how many trial types and variables you created.
+If you got your Excel file right then you'll see a message telling you how many trial types and variables you created.

 Press `OK`